CPJKU/madmom/README.rst

     *Feature Learning for Chord Recognition: The Deep Chroma Extractor*, Proceedings of the 17th International Society for Music Information Retrieval Conference (ISMIR), 2016.
+..
+[16] Filip Korzeniowski and Gerhard Widmer,
+    *A Fully Convolutional Deep Auditory Model for Musical Chord Recognition*, Proceedings of IEEE International Workshop on Machine Learning for Signal Processing (MLSP), 2016.

 Acknowledgements